-The Office of the Procurement Ombudsman (OPO) was established by the Government of Canada to provide an impartial, independent venue for Canadian bidders to raise complaints regarding the administration of certain federal contracts, regardless of dollar value.
-If you have concerns regarding the administration of a federal contract, you may contact OPO by e-mail at the Office of the Procurement Ombudsman email address, by telephone at 1-866-734-5169, or by web the Office of the Procurement Ombudsman website.
-For more information on OPO's services, please see the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombudsman Regulations or visit the Office of the Procurement Ombudsman website.
+The Office of the Procurement Ombud (OPO) was established by the Government of Canada to provide an impartial, independent venue for Canadian bidders to raise complaints regarding the administration of certain federal contracts, regardless of dollar value.
+If you have concerns regarding the administration of a federal contract, you may contact OPO by e-mail at the Office of the Procurement Ombud email address, by telephone at 1-866-734-5169, or by web the Office of the Procurement Ombud Regulations or visit the Office of the Procurement Ombud website.